 You’ll first come across Barton Nature Area and Park.
 Beautiful seasonal vistas await from the trails of the nature area.

 Hang along the river on a floating dock, grab a look at Barton Dam, and/or climb the large staircase to have nothing but the vast Huron River and Barton Pond right in front of you.

 A recommended place to get an autumn road shot is in-between Barton Park and Delhi Metropark just south of Honey Creek where the road and river are really hugging.
 My second choice would be on the East Delhi Road bridge looking north as you head into Delhi Metropark.

 - As you’re approaching Dexter, Dexter-Huron Metropark offers the visitor more fall colors both in the heart of the park and along the riverfront.

 - Burns-Stokes Preserve is another off-the-beaten path spot to capture the Washtenaw County fall scene.

 Now you’ve reached the Village of Dexter which offers its own autumn beauty.
 You could also continue on Huron River Drive into Hudson Mills Metro Park.
 Let me know how you like the setting there for future reference.

-Checkout the route I took to explore the changing of the leaves.
-Some more scenes of the autumn beauty to expect when along the Huron River in and around Ann Arbor.
+Check out the route I took to explore the changing of the leaves.